 The Institute’s depth of experience in these methods was a big reason why the team could pull off a project on this scale, says Furlan.
 “We had to search the literature and review every single study available up to a certain date on any kind of rehabilitation, for any health condition—physical and mental, and across different phases of the condition—and in any context or setting,” she notes.
 The total number of studies was well above 8,000, which the team had to get through over a period of about four months.

-To Furlan’s credit, Irvin adds, a few researchers from low- and middle-income countries had been recruited into the team, providing important perspectives at all stages of the project.
+To Furlan’s credit, notes IWH Director of Research Operations Emma Irvin, who was also a member of the research team, a few researchers from low- and middle-income countries had been recruited into the team, providing important perspectives at all stages of the project.
 For example, while screening the search results for relevance, the team had a robust debate about whether to include studies about rehabilitation after cancer, Irvin recalls.

 I pushed to include people with cancer, because I felt quite strongly that the movement around cancer and chronic disease is gaining acceptance worldwide, says Irvin.
 But some of the team members, including a physiatrist from Colombia, said the team should leave out this disease.